-Over the course of a century, health and health care have made exponential progress.
-Inequalities, however, are still rife.
+Health and health care have made exponential progress over the course of a century.
+But inequalities are still rife.
 While statistically we enjoy much longer lifespans and better health, disparities in health outcomes in the world but also within the EU are important.

 Many factors can affect the health of people and lead to inequalities, like where we live, what we eat, genetics, education or social integration.